uzh-dqbm-cmi/lab-website/content/authors/lukasbachmann/_index.md

 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and your uzh email up to before the '@'.
 social:
-- icon: envelope
+- icon: address-card
-  icon_pack: far
+  icon_pack: fas
   link: "lukas.bachmann@usz.ch"
 - icon: linkedin
   icon_pack: fab